CSULB Celebrates Native American Heritage Month

 Throughout the month, CSULB will share resources and host engaging events to bring our community together as we appreciate the contributions and significance of Native American communities.

-The Division of Academic Affairs is committed to inclusive excellence and the success of all diverse students, staff, and faculty.
+The Division of Academic Affairs is committed to inclusive excellence and the success of ALL students, staff, and faculty.
 As such, we support academic programs, curriculum, and professional development initiatives that promote the holistic success of our students and recognizes their unique value and experiences.

 It is important to remain aware of our university’s geographical location and the rich history associated with our campus.
 CSULB is located on the sacred site of Puvungna.
 We acknowledge that we are on the land of the Tongva/Gabrieleño and the Acjachemen/Juaneño Nations who have lived and continue to live here.
 We recognize the Tongva/Acjachemen Nations and their spiritual connection as the first stewards and the traditional caretakers of this land.
 We thank them for their strength, perseverance, and resistance.